vanderkorn/vulgar/README.md

 - Best practices in file and application organization for Angular 2.
 - Ready to go build system using Webpack for working with TypeScript.
 - Hot module reloading for the front-end à la Webpack.
+- Server code transpiled via Babel and bundled with Webpack
 - Angular 2 examples that are ready to go when experimenting with Angular 2.
 - A great MEAN seed repo for anyone who wants to start their project.
 - Testing Angular 2 code with Jasmine and Karma.